-If 2020 and 2021 have taught us anything, it’s just how important the health and social care sector is to the whole of the UK.
+If the last few years have taught us anything, it’s just how important the health and social care sector is to the whole of the UK.
 And it’s a sector that’s growing rapidly – the UK will need tens of thousands more dedicated professionals in the future.

 Do you want to look back on this year and know that you did more than just clap for carers?
 Enroling on a Health and Social Care course can take you one step closer to becoming a key worker yourself.
 There are few other careers where you can make such a huge difference to someone’s life.